yahp-courses/food1022/enzymes.md

 | Activation Energy	| Lowers it	| Lowers it |

-The Maillard reaction is a form of non-enzymatic browning that occurs in foods when proteins and/or amino acids chemically react with carbohydrates of reducing sugars.
-Applying heat during cooking accelerates and continues this intricate process, which elevates the taste, aromas, and appearance of food.

 ## Enzymes in Food Processing

 | Name | Function |